JohnCale47/YouTube-Channel-Video-Link-Extractor/README.md

  - Replace `THE_CHANNEL_ID` with the Channel ID you got from the Site.
  - and **SAVE!**
 ## Running `extractor.py`
  - Well..
-Just do `python extractor.py` lol
+Just do `python extractor.py` and Copy all the Video IDs
+ - Use [browserling.com/tools/prefix-suffix-lines](https://www.browserling.com/tools/prefix-suffix-lines) to add Prefix to the Video IDs
+ - Prefix String: `https://www.youtube.com/watch?v=` and done there is your Links..

-Umma 😘
+Bei bei and Umma 😘